kmcgrady/with-angular/README.md

 ## Usage

-Create a new React application based on this Brunch skeleton and install its dependencies.
+Create a new Angular 1.5 application (with ES6) based on this Brunch skeleton and install its dependencies.

 ```shell
 brunch new path/to/app --skeleton kmcgrady/with-angular